Workers are calling out sick in droves, leaving employers scrambling

 Stores are closing early, opening later

-With new COVID cases soaring above 800,000 a day, workers are calling out sick in droves.
+With new COVID-19 cases soaring above 800,000 a day, workers are calling out sick in droves.
 And employers around the country are scrambling to adapt — often on the fly.

 Your broccoli might not be as clean as usual